daExile/advent-of-code/2022/README.md

 # Advent of Code 2022
 ### 50:star:
-First time I took part in live event, and because of that I chose Python instead of trying something new, and also opted to reuse my old junk code ideas for some puzzles, a number of them took hours to give the answer.
+First time I took part in live event, and because of that I chose Python instead of trying something new, and also opted to reuse my old junk code ideas for some puzzles, a few of them took hour+ to give the answer.
 Could it be quicker to come up with better algorithms and debug them?
 Yeah.
 Anyway...

 ## Results
 ```